Former FCC Chairman Tom Wheeler blasts his replacement, supports net neutrality

 “It’s great from a cost standpoint,” Mulca told Digital Trends.
 “We have very long-range radio protocols that are low-cost, and low-cost sensors that have great battery life.
 You can put a battery-powered sensor on something and it lasts up to five years.”

-But cheap IoT sensors don’t any good if there isn’t a management solution, and until now, there hasn’t been.
+But cheap IoT sensors don’t do any good if there isn’t a management solution, and until now, there hasn’t been one.
 “Sensors aren’t difficult, connectivity isn’t difficult, but you need sensors that all work together,” Mulca said.
 “And that’s where Actility comes in.”

 Mulca describes Actility’s MO as “disruption” in open systems — a software layer that allows IoT customers to manage connected objects, deploy them, and monitor them on their network of choice.
 “We’re radio agnostic,” he said.